javierquevedo/pong-leap-motion-js/README.md

 How to play
 ---------------
-Wave you hands up and down to raise or lower your pong bracket.
+Move you hands up and down to raise or lower your pong bracket.

 About